 Mt.
 Flume via Osseo Trail

-Mt.
-Flume is commonly referred to as one of the “easier” 4,000-footers in the White Mountains.
 From the Lincoln Woods Trail, you’ll hike about 1.4 miles until you meet the Osseo Trail junction on the left.
 From the junction, you’ll hike another 4.1 miles where you’ll take the short Franconia Ridge Trail to the summit of Mt.
 Flume where you’ll be rewarded with incredible views.
 The Osseo Trail is relatively flat before it turns steep with multiple switchbacks and a few wooden staircases.
 Roundtrip, you’ll cover roughly 11 miles.
 Bring plenty of food and water for this challenging hike!

 Beaver Brook Cascades on Beaver Brook Trail